ucsdlib/library-bash/_episodes/02-counting-mining.md

 >{: .solution}
 {: .challenge}

-Compare the line counts of the last two files.
+Compare the line counts of the last two files you created.

 ~~~
 wc -l FILENAMES